NTIA/sigmf-ns-ntia/GitHubRepoPublicReleaseApproval.md

 In order to complete this approval, please create a new branch, upload and commit your version of this Markdown document to that branch, then create a pull request for that branch.
 The following must login to GitHub and approve that pull request before the pull request can be merged and this repo made public:
 * Project Lead: Mike Cotton
-* Supervising Division Chief or Release Authority: Brian Lain, Lilli Segre, and Rebecca Dorch.
+* Supervising Division Chief or Release Authority: Mike Cotton, Brian Lain (for Julie Kub), Lilli Segre, and Rebecca Dorch.